ellysh/video-game-bots/ClickerBots/output-device-capture.md

 [Image: api-get-pixel.png]

 You can see that AutoIt **PixelGetColor** wraps the [**GetPixel**](https://msdn.microsoft.com/en-us/library/windows/desktop/dd144909%28v=vs.85%29.aspx) Windows API function.
 Also a [**GetDC**](https://msdn.microsoft.com/en-us/library/windows/desktop/dd144871%28v=vs.85%29.aspx) WinAPI function is called before the **GetPixel** function.
 The input parameter of the **GetDC** function equal to NULL.
 This means that a full screen DC is selected to operating.
 Let's try to avoid this limitation and specify a window to analyze.
-It allows our script to analyze not active window that is covered by another one.
+It allows our script to analyze not active window that is overlapped by another one.

 This is a **PixelGetColorWindow.au3** script that uses a third parameter of the **PixelGetColor** function to specify a window to analyze:
 '''